Which city is cheaper, Dayton or Charlotte?

 These are the overall average travel costs for the two destinations.

 The average daily cost (per person) in Charlotte is $153, while the average daily cost in Dayton is $259.
 These costs include accommodation (assuming double occupancy, so the traveler is sharing the room), food, transportation, and entertainment.
 While every person is different, these costs are an average of past travelers in each city.
-Below is a breakdown of travel costs for Charlotte and Dayton in more detail.
+What follows is a categorical breakdown of travel costs for Charlotte and Dayton in more detail.

 Here are some examples of typical meal expenses from previous travelers to Charlotte: